-To verify that the conditions stated in the appendices of this GPG are complied with, independent inspection must be carried out.
-This can take a number of forms but must involve suitable personnel, independent from the line management, observing work being carried out, auditing records, confirming effectiveness of training and checking procedures.
-Such personnel may include, safety advisers, PPE specialists, safety representatives, corporate inspectors (e.g. Health Physicist, Radiation Protection Supervisor, Subject Matter Expert).
+To verify that good practice of this GPG are complied with, independent inspection must be carried out.
+This will take a number of forms, but must involve suitably competent personnel, independent from the direct line management conducting the work.
+The independent inspections will observe work being carried out, audit records, confirm (or otherwise) the effectiveness of the training and check procedures.
+Such personnel may include health physicists, safety representatives, safety advisers, PPE specialists and independent assessment teams/corporate inspectors/internal regulators.